tubbo/homer/README.md

 Homer is written entirely in ZSH shell script.
 It uses [BATS][bats] to run its tests.
 All contributions must include tests.

-To run tests, execute the following command at the root of the project
+Run tests by performing following command at the root of the project
 directory:

 ```bash
 $ make test
 ```

-To generate Man documentation:
+To generate manpages:

 ```bash
 $ make man